 Step 2.
 Create a SQL user

 Only Console Admins can create SQL users.
-If you are a Developer, you need to ask your Console Admin for the credentials of a SQL user to access the database.
+If you are a Developer, you need to ask your Console Admin for the credentials of a SQL user to access the cluster.
 To find out who's your Console Admin, log in and navigate to Cluster Overview > Access.

 - Navigate to your cluster's SQL Users page.